About MWRD Management

 Jacqueline earned a Bachelor’s degree in Business Administration from Loyola University of Chicago and a Master of Business Administration degree from Roosevelt University.

 General Administration supports the office of the Executive Director in implementing Board policies.
-The organization includes Diversity, Management and Budget, Facilities, Police, and Public Affairs.
+The organization includes Diversity, Environmental Justice, Facilities, Management and Budget, Police, and Public Affairs.

-The mission of the Human Resources Department is to provide effective human resource management by developing and implementing policies, programs and services that align with the stated organizational mission and goals.
+The mission of the Human Resources Department is to provide effective human resource management by developing and implementing policies, programs and services that align with the MWRD’s Strategic Plan and focusing on inclusive work practices and recruiting strategies that results in a workforce that reflects the diversity of the MWRD service area.

 The mission of the Information Technology Department is to provide cost effective business technology, communication, and data security services that support business practices and provide access to information for decision-making for all departments.